albertfares/yt-data-analysis/README.md

 ## Research Questions

-How do we define and characterize communities at different levels?
+**User Communities (User level):**

-**Community Structure and Dynamics (User level):**
+- How to define and create communities of users from comment behavior?
-- What characterizes members of different communities: comment frequency, content diversity, channel loyalty, engagement intensity?
+- Which channels are popular within each community and are they shared between different communities?
-- How do communities evolve over time (2016-2019): do they grow, fragment, merge, or maintain stable boundaries?
+- What characterizes members of different communities: comment frequency, content diversity, channel loyalty, engagement intensity, new metrics?

-**Content Network Structure (Video level):**
+**Content Network (Video level):**
-- Can we construct a meaningful video network from comment behavior, and how does it compare to self-defined categories?
+- Can we construct a meaningful video network from comment behavior and overlapping users, and how does it compare to self-defined categories?
 - Which videos serve as "bridges" connecting different audience communities, and which are isolated?
-- Are certain content categories more insular or open to cross-cluster audience overlap?
+- How do user communities behave inside the video network?

-**Engagement Dynamics (Comments impact on channel):**
+**Engagement Dynamics (Comments impact on channel) (OPTIONAL?):**
 - To what extent do comment volume and quality correlate with channel stats in subscribers and views?
 - Do highly engaged comment sections indicate stronger audience loyalty than channels with passive audiences?